Halokavod/alx-system_engineering-devops/0x00-shell_basics/README.md

 4.This Script displays hidden files
 5.This script displays current directory contents 6.This script creates a directory in the /tmp/ directory 7.This script moves a file
+8.This script is used to delete betty